danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 >
 > 1. <mark>It is in our power to discover the will of Nature from those matters on which we have no difference of opinion.</mark>
 > For instance, when another man's slave has broken the wine-cup we are very ready to say at once, 'Such things must happen'.
-> <mark>Know then that when your own cup is broken, you ought to behave in the same way as when your neighbour's was broken.</mark>
+> <mark>Know then that when your own cup is broken, you ought to behave in the same way as when your neighbour’s was broken.</mark>
 > Apply the same principle to higher matters.
 > Is another's child or wife dead?
 > Not one of us but would say, 'Such is the lot of man'; but when one's own dies, straightway one cries, 'Alas! miserable am I'.